GEEGABYTE1/GEEGABYTE1/README.md

 I am a highschool blockchain developer based in Toronto, Canada who is highly passionate about creating things that are both out of this world, and impactful to everyone in their daily lives.
-Day by day, I create algorithms, languages, cryptocurrencies, decentralized applications, and random other fun stuff to explore the world programming. 💡
+Day by day, I create algorithms, languages, cryptocurrencies, Defi applications, DAOs, Network Protocols, and random other fun stuff to explore the world programming. 💡

-I mostly code in Python and Go, but in the future, I will be learning new languages, as well as algorithms, and computer science concepts to create better applications and processes through decentralization.🚶🏻 (I also love rockets and their propeller systems along with the accuracy of SpaceX 🚀)
+I mostly code in Python and Go, but in the future, I will be learning new languages, as well as algorithms, and computer science concepts to create better applications and processes through decentralization and web3.🚶🏻 (I also love rockets and their propeller systems along with the accuracy of SpaceX 🚀)

-When I'm not coding, I like to read, play and watch soccer, and talk to my friends!
-In the future, my goal is to build a tech-startup as I can combine both my passion for innovation, and programming together 📈
+When I'm not coding, I like to read (specifically academic texts), play and watch soccer, and solve Rubik's Cube!
+In the future, my goal is to build a web3-startup as I can combine both my passion for innovation, programming, and math together 📈

 If you would like to view my projects, please don't hesistate to contact me as we can work something out!